-YOUR BANKRUPT BROTHER – Behar/Bekhukosai — Lev.25-27 – by Rabbi Baruch Cohon
+YOUR BANKRUPT BROTHER – Behar/Bekhukosai —Lev.25-27 – by Rabbi Baruch Cohon

 First the Torah tells us that if this poor loser comes to you for help, you are to strengthen him.
 If he is a native Jew, or a convert or, as Ibn Ezra includes, a resident alien, let him live.
 Help him live.
 Don’t let him starve.
 As the Hertz commentary points out, no other society had such rules.
-Not only in the days of the Torah over 3,000 years ago, but right up to the Roman emperor Constantine in the year 315.
-Even Constantine’s poor-relief legislation was repealed by Justinian a couple of centuries later.
+Not only in the days of the Torah over 3,000 years ago, but right up to the Roman emperor Constantine who instituted poor-relief in the year 315.
+Even Constantine’s legislation was repealed by Justinian a couple of centuries later.
 And notice that the Torah directs this rule to the individual, not the state.
 This is not a “stimulus package.”
 It is an Israelite’s duty to save a neighbor.

 Ever been to a Jewish Free Loan office?
 Every Jewish community of any size has one.
 In Los Angeles where I live, the JFL lends for economic and medical emergencies, or to help a small enterprise get started, and its borrowers are not all Jews either.
 Of the thousands of loans on their books, they show a repayment record “in excess of 99%.”
 Not a bad record.
 That is Leviticus in action.